smitford/Dominoes/README.md

 Solution start instruction!!!
 1. Set Dominoes.GUI as startUp project
 2. Choose Dominoes.DB and install EntityFramework 6.3.1 package
+3. In Db project History.cs find line with data source.
+Replace "(LocalDb)\\MSSQLLocalDB" with the name of your db.
-3. Type Update-Database in nuget package manager console
+4. Type Update-Database in nuget package manager console
-4. Run all tests.
+5. Run all tests.